Ears for macOS

 The Instant Audio Switcher for macOS

-Requires macOS Big Sur or Monterey.
+Requires macOS Big Sur, Monterey, or Ventura.

 Intel and Apple Silicon compatible.

 Read our Getting Started guide.

 Quickly change your Mac’s sound output/input with only your keyboard.

 Don’t open System Preferences or reach for your mouse.
 Just press a hotkey to change your Mac’s speakers and microphone.